-If you have obsessive-compulsive disorder (OCD)—for instance, you wash your hands excessively, need to perform certain “rituals” (like knocking three times) or have the urge to align items on your desk in a specific way—where you are in your monthly cycle can play a part in its severity, according to a 2005 study in the Journal of Clinical Psychiatry and a 2006 study in the journal International Clinical Psychopharmacology.
+UPDATED May 26, 2022 (originally published November 4, 2013)—Have a menstrual cycle and are also challenged with obsessive-compulsive disorder (OCD), for instance, you wash your hands excessively, need to perform certain “rituals” (like knocking three times), have the urge to align items on your desk in a specific way or pick at your skin?
+Where you are in your monthly cycle can play a part in the severity of your OCD symptoms.

-They also found OCD worsened for some women after giving birth and during menopause.
+What’s more, OCD worsens for some women after giving birth and during the transition to menopause.

 Why would OCD symptoms become more intense at these times?
 Researchers suspect that a plunge in estrogen, which occurs during each of these phases, causes anxiety and/or the blues, which then triggers compulsive behaviors as a way to cope with or combat them.

 Another theory from scientists is that a drop in serotonin caused by a decrease in estrogen is behind the rise in OCD behaviors.

 What can you do with this information?